thecandlestick/silverbullet/website/BST.md

 A similar argument can be made for removal of nodes in a BST.
 We must first find where a given node is in the BST before we can remove it, making the cost also equal to the cost of search.

+## Efficiency of Search

+What is the time complexity of this search algorithm?
+In other words, how many recursive calls will we have to make in the worst case scenario?

+* What determines the _Worst-Case_ scenario?
+* What kind of BST have an ideal _Worst-Case_ (for a size of n nodes)?

-## A Balanced Tree is a Happy Little Tree 🌲🖌️🧑🏻‍🎨
+### A Balanced Tree is a Happy Little Tree 🌲🖌️🧑🏻‍🎨

 The height of our tree plays a key role in the efficiency of our operations, and the height of a tree is correlated with how _balanced_ it is (the difference in size of its sub-trees).